joshkmartinez/AP-CS-A/README.md

-# AP CS A Edhesive
+# AP CS A Online Edhesive Class
 for the online Edhesive class
 and
 AP CS A (Fall 2018: P209B16 - AP Computer Science A (Java))